stephenmcd/cartridge/docs/components.rst

 Components
 ==========

-The following section describes the various components within Cartidge and mostly describes the Django models used.
+The following section describes the various components within Cartridge and mostly describes the Django models used.
 All of the models, managers and admin classes referred to in this section are contained in the ``shop.models``, ``shop.managers`` and ``shop.admin`` modules respectively.

 Displayable Items
 -----------------